 I can also learn what Baxter is saying by looking at the other dogs around him.
 They aren’t hesitant to meet him or aggressive towards him.
 They usually return his friendliness and sniff enthusiastically.

 As adapted as dogs and humans are to live together, we still communicate very differently.
 Figuring out what he’s feeling and thinking is a fascinating process.
 And it’s important to not make assumptions based on what we think we know.
 I love working on deepening my understanding of my dog.

-Julia Thomson is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
-She writes regularly for That Mutt.
+Julia Preston writes for That Mutt about dog behavior and training, working dogs and life on her farm in Ontario, Canada.
+She has a sweet, laid-back boxer mix named Baxter.
+She is also a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.

 - Why do dogs lean on you?

 - Why does my dog shake his body?